Jay-Sonawane02/Building-a-secure-Chat-Application/phase2/README.md

 ```
 Cross-check that value against the server's own log line for that
 connection (`[server<-<ip:port>] DH handshake complete.
 Key fingerprint:
 ...`) — **spec 3.2 requires showing these match**.
-Screenshot both side by
-side.

 ## Verification 1 — Wireshark re-capture (spec 3.2)

 Repeat the exact same tcpdump/Wireshark process from Phase 1, on the same
 port.
 This time, "Follow → TCP Stream" should show only random-looking
 base64 ciphertext — no readable usernames or message text.
-Screenshot this
-next to your Phase 1 plaintext screenshot for a direct before/after
-contrast.

 ## Verification 2 — Tamper detection test (spec 3.2)